 Vision

 To positively impact upon the survival and health of mothers and newborns in Uganda, Pan-Africa and in marginalized, low-resourced regions of Canada.
-Mission To develop and establish robust, multi-factoral programs in African & Canadian regions where the lives of mothers and their infants continue at risk — through exchanges in education, advocacy and culture — with the collaboration of related experts, advisors and stakeholders. |
+Mission To develop and establish robust, multi-factoral advocacy programs in African & Canadian regions where the lives of mothers and their infants continue at risk — through exchanges in education, experience, knowledge and culture — with the collaboration of related experts, advisors and stakeholders. |

 Proudly powered by Weebly